Instructions for applying for the Readiness Package grant

 • Technical support through experts to develop and/or put in place policies, procedures and other institutional arrangements to support the accreditation process with the Fund.
 Whilst the experts could provide support for the development of policies, procedures and institutional arrangements for accreditation, it is the responsibility of the NIE candidate to demonstrate how such policies, procedures and institutional arrangements have been applied in order to meet the accreditation requirements.

-• Following consultations between the intermediary and NIE candidate, at the time of submission of the grant proposal, a portion of the grant should be set aside to provide further in-country or remote support to address and respond to feedback provided by the AP during assessment of the NIE candidate application for accreditation.
+• Following consultations between the intermediary and NIE candidate, at the time of submission of the grant proposal, a portion of the grant should be set aside to provide further in-country or remote support to address and respond to feedback provided by the Adaptation Fund Accreditation Panel (AP) during assessment of the NIE candidate application for accreditation.

-It is expected that implementation of a combination of the above activities through peer support delivered through South-South Cooperation (SSC) will effectively lead to obtaining accreditation with the Fund in the shortest possible time.
-Such SSC could also help build national capacity and sustainability.
+It is expected that peer support, and particularly peer support delivered through South-South Cooperation (SSC), will effectively lead to obtaining accreditation with the Fund in the shortest possible time.
+Capacity-building support through SSC could also help strengthen national capacity and sustainability.

 When completing the grant application, and in consultation with the recipient country(ies), accredited NIEs should describe the activities to be undertaken to support the accreditation of NIE candidate(s) in the target country(ies) and provide the estimated budget to implement such activities.

-Eligibility and selection criteria to engage in South-South Cooperation for the Readiness Package Grant
+Eligibility and selection criteria to engage in the Readiness Package Grant (RPG)

-All developing country Parties to the Kyoto Protocol and Paris Agreement under the United Nations Framework Convention on Climate Change (UNFCCC) that wish to have an NIE accredited with the Fund are eligible to receive the Readiness Package grant, including those that had previously accessed the SSC grant.
-The grant is available as a once off grant per country.
+All developing country Parties to the Kyoto Protocol and Paris Agreement under the United Nations Framework Convention on Climate Change (UNFCCC) that wish to have an NIE accredited with the Fund are eligible to receive the Readiness Package Grant (RPG), including those that had previously accessed the SSC grant.
+The grant is available as a once off grant per NIE seeking accreditation with the Fund.

 Eligibility to receive accreditation support